 In still another ruined building was a life-sized statue of a man.
 Although it was broken into two pieces, its eyes of glass were intact, and bits of the paint which must once have made it look disarmingly lifelike still clung to its surface.
 A stone head was found, evidently broken off another statue, that was if anything yet more impressive.
 “This head,” wrote Henry Salt, “even in its present state, I consider as extremely valuable from its similarity in style and features to that of the Sphinx, having the same facial line, the same sweetness of expression and marking in the mouth, and the same roundness and peculiarity which characterize the rest of the features.”
 Indeed, the merest fragments of sculpture, which Caviglia found scattered everywhere, Salt judged to be some of the finest examples of Egyptian workmanship yet unearthed; he made comparisons to the sculpture of the ancient Greeks, and even to the masterpieces of Michelangelo.

 Caviglia also unearthed from the ruins surrounding the Pyramid of Khufu that which was most obviously of all missing from its interior: he found a number of mummies, some largely complete, lying moldering in fragments of their wooden coffins.
 Scattered about underfoot in some of the structures were more bits of mummy wrappings and human bones.
-And he discovered a shaft or well reaching a depth of 60 feet (18 meters).
+He discovered a shaft or well reaching a depth of 60 feet (18 meters) underneath the sand.
 Opening off near its bottom was a chamber containing a sarcophagus of the same general dimensions as the one found inside the Pyramid of Khufu, but of a “superior polish.”

-While bones, mummies, and sarcophagi may have inflamed the interest of ghoulish European laymen (and fetched a choice price on the private antiquities market), most important were the leavings of a culture of life rather than death, if you will, that Caviglia revealed for the first time on the Giza Plateau.
-John Greaves, Edme-François Jomard, and so many others had literally overlooked it all in their fixation on the Pyramid of Khufu.
+Unlike the infuriatingly inscrutable pyramids, many of the surrounding structures had hieroglyphs on their walls.
+These could not yet be read, but raised the tempting prospect of future understanding.
 Clearly the builder of at least the smaller structures on the Giza Plateau was not, as had sometimes been theorized, a pre-literate civilization.
 Caviglia found hieroglyphs in the most surprising places, even scrawled across the forehead of one of the mummies.

-In August of 1817, a British traveler named John Carne paid Salt’s genial Italian associate a visit on the Giza Plateau.
-He found it to be an austere life that Caviglia shared there with a single German assistant and his forty or fifty hired Egyptian workmen, but one not without its attractions.
+In August of 1817, a British traveler named John Carne paid Caviglia a visit on the Giza Plateau.
+He found it to be an austere life that the genial Italian shared there with a single German assistant and his forty or fifty hired Egyptian workmen, but one not without its attractions.
 Carne’s memoir gives the most vivid glimpse we have of Caviglia’s life in the desert, a place that seemed to boil human existence down to its most basic elements.

 In the northern climate, no idea can be formed of the exquisite luxury of drinking in Egypt: little appetite for food is felt; but when, after crossing the burning sands, you reach the rich line of woods on the brink of the Nile, and pluck the fresh limes, and, mixing their juice with Egyptian sugar and the soft river-water, drink repeated bowls of lemonade, you feel that every other pleasure of the senses must yield to this.
 One then perceives the beauty and force of those similes in Scripture, where the sweetest emotions of the heart are compared to the assuaging of thirst in a sultry land.